 Various foraging trip metrics were determined for non-pup trips lasting ≥ 2 d and the single trip for pups (Call et al. 2008, Norris & Elorriaga-Verplancken 2019).
-These included: (1) maximum trip distance, calculated as the great-circle path from where the incoming or outgoing path, whichever resulted in the shortest distance estimate, intersected with the 200-m island buffer to the farthest location for each trip; (2) total trip distance, calculated as the sum of straight-line distances between consecutive locations for each trip, starting and ending at the 200-m buffer; (3) relative search index (RSI), defined as the total trip distance divided by maximum trip distance with values closer to 1 indicating less search effort; (4) trip duration, calculated as the time elapsed between the last on-land location and last at-sea location for each trip; and (5) travel rate, calculated as total trip distance divided by trip duration.
-Additionally, duration ashore was calculated as the total on-island period before the single trip for pups.
+These included: (1) maximum trip distance, calculated as the great-circle path from where the incoming or outgoing path, whichever resulted in the shortest distance estimate, intersected with the 200-m island buffer to the farthest location for each trip; (2) total trip distance, calculated as the sum of straight-line distances between consecutive locations for each trip, starting and ending at the 200-m buffer; (3) relative search index (RSI), defined as the total trip distance divided by maximum trip distance with values closer to 1 indicating less search effort; (4) trip duration, calculated as the time elapsed between the last on-land location and last at-sea location for each trip; and (5) travel rate, calculated as the total trip distance divided by trip duration.
+Additionally, duration ashore was calculated as the time between trips ≥ 2 d that included time on land, and on short <2-d duration trips for non-pups, and as the total on-island period before the single trip for pups.
 Mean trip statistics were calculated for each individual then averaged for each group to account for unequal number of trips among individuals.
 Only complete roundtrips (i.e., returned to the island) were used to determine individual and group means; unless an individual made only one trip, then the single trip was included.